 At the end of the day, electrostatic separation might not be the flashiest technology in the recycling toolkit, but it’s certainly one of the most effective.
 Whether you’re dealing with post-consumer packaging, automotive plastics, or e-waste, these systems deliver consistent, high-quality results that other methods struggle to match.
 The question isn’t really “why use electrostatic separation?” but rather “can you afford not to?” in today’s increasingly quality-conscious recycling market.

-Wow, never knew electrostatic separation was this efficient!
-95-98% purity is insane. 🤯
+Wow, I had no idea electrostatic separation was this efficient!
+95-98% purity is insane 😮

-Used to work at a recycling plant – can confirm these machines are game changers for plastic sorting.
+Used to work in a recycling plant.
+Can confirm – these machines are game changers for mixed plastics.

-Does anyone know if this works for separating mixed metals too?
-Or just plastics?
+Does anyone know if this works for food contamination in recycled plastics?
+That’s always been our biggest issue.